 Example business context for marketing revolution

 So, marketing revolution can be anything and everything.
 It’s only limited by your imagination.
-And our favourite one, one we’ve mentioned many times before are when brands launch online stores.
+And our favourite one, one we’ve mentioned many times before, is when brands launch online stores.
 Because, that’s a revolutionary way of thinking about the “place” part of your marketing mix.

 Most manufacturers are at the beck and call of retailers, who control their distribution.
 Speak to account managers who work with big groceries for example, and you hear some horrific tales of working with them.